-Cash and cash equivalents include cash on hand, cash at bank, deposits available on demand with banks and other short term highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash

-Cash and cash equivalents (Continued) and which are subject to an insignificant risk of changes in value and bank overdrafts.
-Bank over are reported as short term borrowings in current liabilities in the statement of financial position.
+Cash and cash equivalents include cash on hand, cash at bank, deposits available on demand with banks and other short term highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value and bank overdrafts.
+Bank overdrafts are reported as short term borrowings in current liabilities in the statement of financial position.